Granulate/gprofiler/README.md

 - Scroll to the bottom of the page, and click `Configure via JSON` \
 ![Configure via JSON button](https://user-images.githubusercontent.com/74833655/132983629-163fdb87-ec9a-4201-b557-e0ae441e2595.png)
 - Replace the JSON contents with the contents of the [gprofiler_task_definition.json](deploy/ecs/gprofiler_task_definition.json) file and **Make sure you change the following values**:
-  - Replace `<TOKEN>` in the command line with your token you got from the [gProfiler Performance Studio](https://profiler.granulate.io/) site
+  - Replace `<TOKEN>` in the command line with your token you got from the [gProfiler Performance Studio](https://profiler.granulate.io/) site.
-  - Replace `<SERVICE NAME>` in the command line with the service name you wish to use
+  - Replace `<SERVICE NAME>` in the command line with the service name you wish to use.
 - **Note** - if you wish to see the logs from the gProfiler service, be sure to follow [AWS's guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html#create_awslogs_loggroups) on how to auto-configure logging, or to set it up manually yourself.
 - Click `Save`